lixiang007666/alexnet_parallel_oneflow/README.md

     download=False,
 )
 ```
-If you want to test with a larger dataset, the OFRecord code for the imagenet dataset is also provided.
-See: [alexnet_1d_ofrecord](https://github.com/lixiang007666/alexnet_parallel_oneflow/blob/main/alexnet_1d_ofrecord.py)
+If you want to test with a larger dataset, the OFRecord code for the ImageNet dataset is also provided.
+See: [alexnet_1d_ofrecord](https://github.com/lixiang007666/alexnet_parallel_oneflow/blob/main/alexnet_1d_ofrecord.py).